 We've all heard the saying "There's no 'I' in TEAM".
 There is however a need for a leader, as well as several other crucial elements, to ensure team success.
 Craig Maloney's personal and evidence-based talk on effective team-building will provide you with practical strategies to implement in your team to ensure all members are working well together to achieve the best outcomes.

 Craig Maloney has a master of mental health nursing and graduate qualifications in child and adolescent mental health, group work, alcohol and other drugs, Dialectical Behaviour Therapy (DBT), and Acceptance Commitment Therapy (ACT).
-He has substantial teaching experience in the area of managing workplace aggression and adverse incidents, mental health nursing, root cause analysis, and risk management.
+Has worked in GP clinics as a nurse therapist specialising in chronic depression, anxiety, personality disorders and alcohol and drug dependency counseling.
+He has substantial teaching experience in the area of communication, managing workplace aggression, conflict resolution in the workplace and disruptive staff behaviours and adverse incidents, mental health nursing, root cause analysis, and risk management.
 Craig is a Credentialed Mental Health Nurse, a fellow of the Australian College of Mental Health Nurses, and a member of the Australian Institute of Company Directors.
-He is the recipient of two national awards for his work in primary health care and mental health and is a pioneer of males working in family and partner violence.
+He is the recipient of two national awards for his work in primary health care and mental health.
 Craig has experience working in research and occupational health and safety and is sought after as a risk governance and quality systems architect.
 He currently works as a consultant in systems design, quality and risk management, education, training, suicide intervention, and mental health first aid.
 He is a life coach, specialising in nursing success, and is the executive officer of a charity that supports injured workers on the journey to recovery.